intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/install.md

      Chronos is thoroughly tested on Ubuntu (16.04/18.04/20.04), and should works fine on CentOS.
 If you are a Windows user, there are 2 ways to use Chronos:

-     1. You could use Chronos on a windows laptop with WSL2, you may refer to https://docs.microsoft.com/en-us/windows/wsl/setup/environment or just install a ubuntu virtual machine.
+     1. You could use Chronos on a windows laptop with WSL2 (you may refer to https://docs.microsoft.com/en-us/windows/wsl/setup/environment) or just install a ubuntu virtual machine.

      2. You could use Chronos on native Windows, but some features are unavailable in this case, the limitations will be shown below.
 ```